 Supply chain stability through transparency and service orientation

 In contrast to other manufacturing sectors, the chemical industry does not meet the rapidly changing conditions with a high degree of logistics outsourcing.
 The focus is increasingly on agile and flexible supply chain management, offering market-specific and customer-oriented solutions.
-Transparency through increased digitalisation, but also closer cooperation make it possible to react more quickly to changes and stabilise the supply chain in the long-term.
+Transparency through increased digitisation, but also closer cooperation make it possible to react more quickly to changes and stabilise the supply chain in the long-term.

 Trends in chemical logistics